Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/python_kernel_op.md

 The code that provides the reverse calculation for the custom Op needs to be written in the `op_type_name_cpp_def.cpp` and registered with the macro `REGISTER_USER_OP_GRAD`.

 From a mathematical point of view, the registration process is where we specify a backward gradient calculation method for a custom op.
-From a programming point of view, it is setting up a backward-generating function for a custom Op.
-Within that function, writing code that specifies how the input gradient of the Op is calculated.
+From a programming point of view, it is setting up a backward-generating function for a custom Op that specifies how the input gradient of the Op is computed.

 In the following, we will implement a special Op called `user_relu_backward`.
 We will use this "specially tailored" Op when registering a backward gradient for `user_relu`.